 Martha and Josh Lopez were next.
 They had been expecting their first, who they were going to name Josh, when they miscarried.
 His sister, who was in drugs and was living in sin got pregnant with another baby, and planned to call it Joshua.
 Josh and Marsha were heart broken still and this seemed very insensitive of her, since that was their choice for their first child.
 They looked to God for healing and peace.
 Then out of the blue months later they were contacted by a relative who told them that the baby was in Florida and had been abandoned by his mother.
 They did not hesitate.
 They went to rescue Josh and later adopted him.
 So, their first child WAS named Josh and he has brought such joy into their household.
 God was preparing hearts as well as a place for this little guy.

 Next, there was Mark, who is a photographer, who one day was leaving his studio and was hurt so bad in an accident right outside, on a Saturday afternoon, that they thought he was dying.
 Out of nowhere came a military young man who called for emergency help and then a cab driver stopped, prayed with him for his salvation, fearing the worst, and would not stop laying hands on him until the EMTs arrived.
 Actually, Mark said that the man's whole body was very hot from the Holy Ghost.
 He was so thankful that this young man persisted.
 He has a scarred face, but God healed and restored him.

-This morning I read a post that a friend, Linda Chontos, wrote in her blog.
-I was touched by her struggle to reconcile a God of love allowing "bad" in our lives.
-We all know that they happen to everyone and yet sometimes we think we might be immune because we're God's kids, but more often than not, that is why we are targeted.
+We all know that things happen to everyone and yet sometimes as new Christians we think we will be immune because we're God's kids, but more often than not, that is why we are targeted.